 From the wiki: “Tokyo was selected in 1936 to host the 1940 Summer Olympics, but had to withdraw its hosting duties upon Japan’s second invasion of China in the following year.
 This led the organizing committee to abandon organizing the 1940 Games altogether in 1938 with them being awarded to Helsinki though the Finnish city would abandon the 1940 Games themselves in the wake of World War II.

-“After being excluded from the 1948 Summer Olympics due to its involvement in World War II, Japan launched their Olympic bid in 1950 and was selected to host the 1964 Summer Games in 1959.”
+“After being excluded from the 1948 Summer Olympics due to its involvement in World War II, Japan launched their Olympic bid in 1950 and the capital, Tokyo, was selected in 1959 to host the 1964 Summer Games.”

 “Together with a number of other important projects which Kenzo Tange carried out after 1959, the Olympic stadia in Tokyo can be regarded as the culmination of his career, designed in 1960 and built in 1964, on a par with the highest achievements of the Japanese tradition… The plan [of the larger stadium] is in the form of two semi-circles, slightly displaced in relation to one another, with their unconnecting ends elongated into points.
 The entrances are located in the concave sides.
 The roof is supported on two reinforced concrete pillars, and is made up of a system of steel cables onto which enameled steel plates are then soldered.
 The curving form of the roof serves to make it more resistant to wind, which can reach hurricane force in this region. ”